Grading & Fixturing:

 - no finals - all teams participate in the final week

 - no byes due to the short season

 - teams have the option NOT to play if unable to commit for the entire season

 - smaller sections where teams play each other only once

-- often greater variation of teams within sections to provide some interest and variation.
+- vary teams within sections to provide some interest.